 The Education Library Service is utilised to ensure that a broad range of topic linked texts are always offered and children meet new authors and books on a regular basis.
 Children are encouraged to explore these books (which are updated half termly) to research and answer key questions on display.
 A selection of books are linked closely with topics in each class, and enjoyment of the text is encouraged further through a range of cross-curricular activities linked to the storyline.
 Fiction, poetry and non-fiction are also presented through the use of E-books on the interactive whiteboards and audio books.
 Annual visits from the Library Van allow further opportunities for children to select books for their own classroom, to share with peers.
-Hosting a Book Fair each year and allowing time for each class to visit promotes excitement about books and encourages children to have books at home.
 Each class hosts a range of genres and themes to match the varied interests of the children.